sambody/inkscape-guide-tools/README.md

 (I plan to make it also work for selected bounding boxes, not just for the document.)

-### 3. Add guides to borders to document, with optional offset on all sides
+### 3. Add guides to borders to document, with optional offset on every sides

 (coming soon)